foo123/Contemplate/README.md

 This is a proof-of-concept right now, yet fully working and extensible.
 The inspiration came from an old post by John Resig (http://ejohn.org/blog/javascript-micro-templating/)

+##Notes:
+After creating the repository i became aware of a web framework with similar name here: http://www.arlomedia.com/software/contemplate/assembled/introduction.html

+*This repository and project are completely unrelated to that framework.*

 #Rationale:

 There are many templating engines out there, which are very elegant, fast, multipurpose (eg. mustache, twig, handlebars, jade, doT, and so on..)